jonlpersson/ed-latimore/site/_posts/2021-01-10-lifes-not-fair--how-to-deal-with-it.md

 Even though we shared many opening cards, I took a different path from many other guys who grew up in my neighborhood.
 I can think of four helpful cards I was dealt through sheer luck that they weren’t.

-1. [I was part of a research study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3052937/){: target="_blank"}&nbsp;that discovered I have a higher than average IQ.
+1. [I was part of a research study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3052937/){: target="_blank"} that discovered I have a higher than average IQ.
 This opened up some opportunities for me.
 2. Someone with power noticed my intelligence and put me in a different classroom setting.
 3. My father kept in contact with me and showed me a better way to live.
-4. My ghetto wasn’t that large or that rough ([compared to the worst ghettos,](https://listverse.com/2016/02/27/10-infamous-us-housing-projects/){: target="_blank"}&nbsp;not regular neighborhoods—it was still a war zone).
+4. My ghetto wasn’t that large or that rough ([compared to the worst ghettos,](https://listverse.com/2016/02/27/10-infamous-us-housing-projects/){: target="_blank"} not regular neighborhoods—it was still a war zone).

 ![life's not fair housing project ed latimore](/assets/images/posts/2021/lifes-not-fair-housing-projects-ed-latimore.jpg "Overview of the Northview Heights project where I grew up.
 My little housing projects were bad, but it could have been a &lt;em&gt;lot&lt;/em&gt; worse.")